 - Role conflict may make it easier to hide mistakes. - But it also leaves little room for one's contribution being clearly identified.
+Ways of Enhancing Job to the jobWorker Safety

-Ways of Enhancing Job Satisfaction
+Satisfaction

 - Industrial and organizational psychologists are concerned with ways of enhancing job satisfaction, as it is beneficial both for the organization and the workers.

 - There can be three main approaches to affecting job satisfaction:

 - Changing the job

 - Changing the person in the job

-- Matching the person to the job
+- Matching the person